 Covers copyright, performance rights, client management and interaction.
 This course is co-listed with MUS 4040.
-Prerequisite(s): ECON 1010.
 An additional fee is associated with this course.

 MUS 5049 - University Concert Choir (1)

 A select choir which performs the best of choral literature in concert.
 Membership selected by audition.
 This course is colisted with MUS 4050.
 May be repeated.
 An additional fee is associated with this course.